MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 replies that it was successful.

-If the kinect mapping is interrupted, a service is provided that moves the camera back to it's centered position while the statemachine is continuing.
+If the kinect mapping is interrupted, a service is provided that moves the camera back to it's centered position while the RSM is continuing.

 ## Examples